Home

 I worked from a photo to draw the face but I completely changed the lighting.
 The rest of the portrait is my creation.

-Charcoal Lesson - The drawing process:
+Charcoal Lesson - The Drawing Process

 First I establish my initial drawing and layout in pencil.
 I indicate areas that will be shaded.